 Notable among the impeachment vote were seven Republicans that defied their party in voting to acquit President Johnson.
 Though nearly all Republicans disagreed with Johnson in principle, these seven voted to acquit for various reasons.

-Some believed themselves that the Tenure of Office Act was unconstitutional; it was later repealed in 1887 and then confirmed unconstitutional in the 1926 Supreme Court ruling Myers v.
+Some believed themselves in the unconstitutionality of the Tenure of Office Act; Congress later repealed the act in 1887 and then the Supreme Court confirmed it unconstitutional in the 1926 Supreme Court ruling Myers v.
 United States.

 Other unconfirmed reports suggest that some Senators received discreet bribes for the acquittal votes.
 Still others were concerned that if Johnson was impeached, Senate president pro tempore, Benjamin Wade, was next in line for office.

 There were concerns that Wade would ensnare the Republican party and block the rising political ambitions of war hero Ulysses S. Grant.